mhart/react-server-example/README.md

       '<script src=//fb.me/react-0.9.0.min.js></script>' +

       // Then the browser will fetch the browserified bundle, which we serve
-      // from the endpoint below.
+      // from the endpoint further down.
 This exposes our component so it can be
       // referenced from the next script block '<script src=/bundle.js></script>' +

-      // This script renders the component in the browser using the component
+      // This script renders the component in the browser, referencing it
-      // from the browserified bundle and the same props we used to render
+      // from the browserified bundle, using the same props we used to render
       // server-side.
 We could have used a window-level variable, or even a
       // JSON-typed script tag, but this option is safe from namespacing and
       // injection issues, and doesn't require parsing